aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-filled-bars-configuration/_index.md

 ## Conclusion

 Aspose.BarCode for .NET is a powerful and flexible tool that simplifies the process of barcode generation in your .NET applications.
 With a few easy-to-follow steps, you can create stunning barcodes for various purposes, from inventory management to product labeling.
-Explore the official documentation [here](https://reference.aspose.com/barcode/net/) for more details and features.
+Explore the documentation [here](https://reference.aspose.com/barcode/net/) for more details and features.

 Incorporate Aspose.BarCode for .NET into your projects and take full control of your barcode generation needs.
 Whether you need one-dimensional or two-dimensional barcodes, this library has you covered!

 ### Frequently Asked Questions

 ### What barcode formats are supported by Aspose.BarCode for .NET?
 Aspose.BarCode for .NET supports a wide range of barcode formats, including Code128, QR Code, DataMatrix, and many more.
-Refer to the official documentation for the complete list of supported formats.
+Refer to the documentation for the complete list of supported formats.

 ### Can I customize the appearance of the generated barcodes?
 Yes, you can fully customize the appearance of your barcodes, including size, color, and encoding.
 Aspose.BarCode for .NET provides extensive customization options.